 Use Azure Resource Manager templates to deploy the Azure resources, follow the infrastructure as Code (IaC) Process.
 Templates make it easier to automate deployments using Azure DevOps Services, or other CI/CD solutions.

-Consider staging your workloads, which means deploying to various stages and running validations at each stage before moving on to the next one; that way you can push updates to your production environments in a highly controlled way and minimize unanticipated deployment issues.
+Consider staging your workloads, which means deploying to various stages and running validations at each stage before moving on to the next one.
+If you use this approach, you can push updates to your production environments in a highly controlled way and minimize unanticipated deployment issues.
 Blue-green deployment and Canary releases are recommended deployment strategies for updating live production environments.
-Also consider having a good rollback strategy for when a deployment fails; for example you could automatically redeploy an earlier, successful deployment from your deployment history, the --rollback-on-error flag parameter in Azure CLI is good example.
+Also consider having a good rollback strategy for when a deployment fails.
+For example, you could automatically redeploy an earlier, successful deployment from your deployment history.
+The

 Put API Management and any individual logic apps in their own separate Resource Manager templates.
 By using separate templates, you can store the resources in source control systems.
 You can deploy the templates together or individually as part of a CI/CD process.